-As an introduction to the behind-the-scenes detective work involved in the conservation of artworks, this modest exhibition is exemplary, as os the sensational film, produced by the National Gallery in association with Byron McKinney Associates, Inc..
+As an introduction to the behind-the-scenes detective work involved in the conservation of artworks, this modest exhibition is exemplary, as is the sensational film, produced by the National Gallery in association with Byron McKinney Associates, Inc..
 One hopes that the success of this installation will send a signal to curators that rewarding exhibitions can result from painstaking attention to works in one’s permanent collections.

-“The Feast of Gods” continues at the National Gallery of Art, Fourth Street at Constitution Avenue, N.W., in Washington, D.C., through April 29.
+“The Feast of the Gods” continues at the National Gallery of Art, Fourth Street at Constitution Avenue, N.W., in Washington, D.C., through April 29.
 For further information call (202) 737-4215.